ucn-eu/android_loggingserver/README.md

 $ npm install
 ```

-Create processes.json (see the provided examples).
+Create processes.json (see the example).

 RUNNING
 -------